MikeBild/introduction-aws/README.md

 ## Thanks

-You like this **AWS introduction** and you want to see what coming next?
+You like this **AWS Serverless Introduction** and you want to see what coming next?
 Follow me on Twitter [`@mikebild`](https://twitter.com/mikebild).

 Enjoy!